 Short characteristic of the disease.
-The vascular failure is a disturbed local or general blood circulation, which is mainly caused by the insufficient function of blood vessels.
-Such insufficient function can be caused by decreased permeability and tone of vessels, which results in reduced blood volumes transportation.
-The vascular failure can be systematic or localized, which depend on the failure development system.
+Vascular failure is a disturbed local or general blood circulation, which is mainly caused by the insufficient function of blood vessels.
+Such insufficient function can be caused by decreased permeability and tone of vessels, which results in reduced blood volume transportation.
+Vascular failure can be systematic or localized, which depends on the failure development system.

-By the way, the “Vascular Failure Protocol – The Simple, Easy Plan for Resetting Your Cardiovascular Health” book describes a unique vascular failure treatment method, which can be used at home.
-You definitely need to download this book if you have such disease.
+By the way, the book “Vascular Failure Protocol – The Simple, Easy Plan for Resetting Your Cardiovascular Health” describes a unique vascular failure treatment method, which can be used at home.
+You definitely need to download Dr. Radu Scurtu’s PDF guide if you have such a disease.
 I am pretty sure that it will help you to defeat it!

 Causes of disease

-The main reason of this disease is a circulatory disorder in veins or arteries, which can be caused by many reasons.
+The main reason for this disease is a circulatory disorder in veins or arteries, which can be caused by many reasons.
 In general, the acute vascular failure appears after craniocerebral or general injuries, various heart diseases, in case of significant blood loss or in various pathological states, e.g. acute poisoning, severe infection, extensive burns, organic diseases of the nervous system or adrenal insufficiency.

 Symptoms of vascular failure

-The main symptom of the vascular failure is the fast and immediate reduction of blood pressure, which causes all other symptoms.
-The chronic vascular failure usually appears in the form of arterial hypotension.
+The main symptom of vascular failure is the fast and immediate reduction of blood pressure, which causes all other symptoms.
+Chronic vascular failure usually appears in the form of arterial hypotension.
 This state can be diagnosed in the following cases: for older children – when the systolic pressure is lower than 85; for people below 30 years old – when the blood pressure is lower than 105/65; for older people – when the blood pressure is lower than 100/60.

 Diagnostic of the disease

-It’s simply vital to identify the type of the failure (i.e. heart or vascular), because these states require totally different acute management.
-In case if the patient has the cardiovascular failure, he or she has to sit, because horizontal state will significantly worsen state of the patient.
-In case of vascular failure, the patient has to be in horizontal state, because it allows to keep proper brain blood supply.
+It’s simply vital to identify the type of failure (i.e. heart or vascular) because these states require totally different acute management.
+In case if the patient has a cardiovascular failure, he or she has to sit, because the horizontal state will significantly worsen the state of the patient.
+In the case of vascular failure, the patient has to be in a horizontal state, because it allows keeping proper brain blood supply.

-The skin of the patient will have different colors: pinkish in case of heart failure and pale or even gray in case of the vascular failure.
+The skin of the patient will have different colors: pinkish in case of heart failure and pale or even gray in case of vascular failure.
 The vascular failure is usually accompanied by normal venous pressure, collapsed veins on the neck, fixed cardiac borders and lack of pulmonary congestion, which is typical for heart failures.